Zembrin: A Natural Way to Boost Mood and Reduce Stress

-Zembrin is a botanical supplement that has been studied for both safety and effectiveness in both clinical and pre-clinical trials, but even before Zembrin was studied and used, the San and Khoikhoi peoples, indigenous to South Africa, used Sceletium plants to boost mood and ease fatigue, stress, and anxiety.
-The plants were even used to relieve thirst and hunger and sooth colic in infants.
-Colonial farmers later used the plant in a tincture for psychotropic effects.
+Zembrin is a Sceletium extract that has been studied for both safety and effectiveness in both clinical and pre-clinical trials, but even before Zembrin was studied and used, the San and Khoikhoi peoples, indigenous to South Africa, used the kanna herb to boost mood and support fatigue and stress.
+Colonial farmers later used the plant in a tincture.
 The plant gained wider popularity only in the last 15 years, giving way to the eventual creation of Zembrin.

-Zembrin works by increasing levels of serotonin in your body.
-Serotonin is a neurotransmitter found primarily in the brain, gut, and blood platelets that plays a role in a wide range of bodily functions; including blood clotting, bone density, and bowel function.
+The Zembrin form of Sceletium extract works by increasing levels of serotonin in your body.
 Serotonin is most well-known for playing a part in regulating mood and contributing to happiness and general well being.

 The primary alkaloid in Zembrin responsible for increasing serotonin is called mesembrine(SERT Ki of 1.4 nM).
 It exists in its natural levorotory form (-)-mesembrine.

-Zembrin also contains alkaloids that inhibit phosphodiestrase-4 (PDE4), an enzyme that catalyzes the hydrolysis of cyclic adenosine monophosphate (or cAMP). cAMP is found in the cells of the nervous and immune systems.
+The Zembrin form of Sceletium extract also contains alkaloids that inhibit phosphodiestrase-4 (PDE4), an enzyme that catalyzes the hydrolysis of cyclic adenosine monophosphate (or cAMP). cAMP is found in the cells of the nervous and immune systems.
 It is a derivative of adenosine triphosphate (ATP), and is used for intracellular signal transduction.
 By inhibiting PDE4, the body has more cAMP available, leading to positive effects on mood and memory.

 The primary alkaloid in Zembrin responsible for inhibiting PDE4 is called mesembrenone (PDE4 Ki of 470 nM).